ghkhashayar/docs/docs/widgets.md

 </script> {% endraw  %}
 ```

-To send data to backend on form submit your component should support `v-model` to set value.
+To send data to the backend on form submit your component should support `v-model` to set value.

 Read more on [Vue.js documents](https://vuejs.org/v2/guide/components.html#Using-v-model-on-Components).